FOODS WITH GRAINS FOR DCM

-Dilated cardiomyopathy (DCM) is a form of heart disease in dogs.
+Dilated cardiomyopathy (DCM) is a form of heart disease in dogs - where the left ventricle gets enlarged - making it difficult for the heart to pump blood.
 It has long been associated with certain (mostly large breed) dogs who appear to be genetically predisposed to the disease.
 Click HERE for a list of these breeds.
 Taurine (an amino acid) deficiency has been known to increase the risk of developing DCM, so veterinarians have long recommended foods high in natural sources of Taurine for these dogs.

 WHY THIS MATTERS - Recently, the FDA has been alerted to an increase in cases of DCM in breeds of dogs not typically associated with the disease (including a number of smaller breed dogs).
 There is no known link (other than genetics and taurine deficiency) for the increase in cases of DCM but the FDA is exploring several hypothesis linked to diet.
 This investigation includes the feeding of foods containing peas, lentils, potatoes, and chickpeas, as well as the exclusive feeding of grain-free dog food.